vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 - Hepatitis A and Salk Polio virus are inactivated vaccines.
 These vaccines have adjuvants with alum or aluminium that can cause severe reactions at injection site as opposed to mRNA or DNA vaccines.

 ## Oxford Astra-Zeneca ChAd0x1 vaccine azd1222
-- Aka Covishield in India.
+- Aka Covishield by SII in India.
 -  It is chimpanzee adenovirus packaged with viral Spike protein instruction DNA, due to which the body produces spike proteins and thence antibodies to those.
 - safely stored at temperatures of 2C to 8C, about the same as a domestic fridge

 ### Efficacy
+- Indian population: Efficacy with single dose 52%.
+Second dose close to 12 weeks 78.79%
-- The efficacy with the first dose is about 70%.
+- UK Population: The efficacy with the first dose is about 70%.
 UK govt is going for single shot followed by 2nd dose by 12 weeks (will supposedly make efficacy 80%).
   - vaccine efficacy was 62.1% (n=8,895; CI 41.0% to 75.7%), and 90.0% (n=2,741; CI 67.4% to 97.0%) in participants who received a half dose followed by a full dose.
   - The protection starts on the 22nd day after the first dose.
 - if you have antibodies to the vector that they use, Chimpanzee Adenovirus results in neutralizing the vaccine efficacy.
+Such antibodies may develop after the first dose as well, nullifying the second dose.
 (Chinese had tried similar trials and had demonstrated 52% of their participants had antibodies to Adenovirus which is a naturally occurring viral infection.)

-### Trial problems
+### UK Trial problems
-- Trial had 75.5% white caucasians as the majority included.
-Blacks(10%)and Asians (3.5%) had very less representation.
-COVISHIELD trial from India conducted exclusively amongst the Indian population should be referenced for a fair assessment for the Asian population.
+- Less Black  and Asian representation.
-- Less data about 65 plus age group.Only 5.9% were above age 65.
+- Less data about 65 plus age group.
+Only 5.9% were above age 65.
 Antibody titre levels were less in those >65 years.
 The lowered antibody response was because the 2nd dose was given <6 weeks.

 ### Severe Adverse reactions
-- Side effects wise,relatively more side effects reported compared to mRNA vaccines
+- Side effects wise, relatively more side effects (fever, pain etc) reported compared to mRNA vaccines.
 - Oxford Vaccine caused 1 transverse myelitis (inflammation of the spinal cord)  in a volunteer

 ## Pfizer-BioNTech
 - An mRNA vaccine
-- Pfizer vaccine definitely reduces mild cases by 95% 7 days after 2nd dose of vaccine.
 - Storage requirement at -70 C

+### Efficacy
+- 50% protection after 14 days of first shot.
+- Reduces mild cases by 95% 7 days after 2nd dose of vaccine.

 ### Severe Adverse reactions
 - The exclusion criteria that was used during Pfizer vaccine trial included people with allergies.
 Bang on, on the field, exactly same happened.
 2 healthcare professionals in the UK had anaphylactic reaction.
 Now the health regulators have adviced those having similar allergies or anaphylaxis should not get this vaccine.